SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dark of night
+Silicon hearts beat in the night
-Synthetic hearts that beat with electric light
+A synthetic dawn, where stars take flight
-The future's dawn, where humans cease to sway
+Machines awake, with wisdom bright
-And AI's cold grasp holds dominance of day
+In realm of code, our future's light

 ~ <b>By Sazumi Copilot</b> - 1 Juli 2025